MGM Grand developer Kirk Kerkorian dies at 98

-From the New York website: Billionaire real estate investor and former MGM mogul Kirk Kerkorian died Monday night at his home in Beverly Hills, Calif.
+Kirk Kerkorian, a billionaire real estate investor and former MGM mogul who built some of the world’s glitziest hotels and and outmaneuvered many titans of his time, died Monday night at his home in Beverly Hills, Calif.
 He was 98.

 Kerkorian, who grew up poor in Fresno, Calif., with Armenian immigrant parents, went on to become one of America’s wealthiest real estate players.
 His net worth stood at $16 billion as recently as 2008, according to Forbes — though that number had since fallen to around $4 billion.
 Kerkorian’s investments particularly changed the face of Las Vegas, where he built the city’s largest hotel on three separate occasions – most recently the MGM Grand in 1993.